-Antioch master’s student Marissa Arrigoni has earned the prestigious NBCC Foundation Minority Fellowship Program Mental Health Counseling-Master’s (MFP-MHC-M).
-Marissa is a student in Antioch University New England’s clinical mental health counseling program.
-As an NBCC MFP-MHC-M Fellow, Arrigoni will receive $10,000 in funding and training this year to support her education and facilitate her service to underserved minority populations.
+Antioch master’s student Marissa Arrigoni has earned the prestigious NBCC Foundation’s Minority Fellowship Program for Mental Health Counselors (Master’s).
+Marissa is a student in Antioch University New England’s MA in Clinical Mental Health Counseling program.
+Arrigoni will receive $10,000 in funding and training this year to support her education and facilitate her service to underserved minority populations.

-Earning this fellowship allows Marissa to expand her clinical expertise through conferences and trainings that will improve her ability to work with underserved populations.
+Earning this fellowship allows Marissa to expand her clinical expertise through conferences and training that will improve her ability to work with underserved populations.

 The NBCC Foundation is the nonprofit affiliate of the National Board for Certified Counselors (NBCC), based in Greensboro, North Carolina.
 NBCC is the nation’s premier professional certification board devoted to credentialing counselors who meet standards for the general and specialty practices of professional counseling.
 The Foundation’s mission is to leverage the power of counseling by strategically focusing resources for positive change.

 Photo credit: NBCC Foundation